 - 3. Method of Accounting The Company's financial statements are prepared using the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America. ("U.S. GAAP"). - 4.
-Basis of Presentation The accompanying unaudited condensed financial statements as of and for the three months ended March 31, 2024, include the accounts of the Company and have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
-These unaudited condensed financial statements should be read in conjunction with the audited financial statements and the notes thereto included in our Annual Report on Form 10-K/A filed with the Securities and Exchange Commission on January 22, 2024.
+Basis of Presentation The accompanying unaudited condensed consolidated financial statements as of and for the three and nine months ended September 30, 2024, include the accounts of the Company and have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements and the notes thereto included in our Annual Report on Form 10-K/A filed with the Securities and Exchange Commission on January 22, 2025.

 Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to such rules and regulations, and we believe that the disclosures are adequate to make the information presented not misleading.
-In our opinion, all adjustments (consisting solely of normal recurring adjustments) necessary to present fairly the information in the following unaudited condensed financial statements of the Company have been included.
+In our opinion, all adjustments (consisting solely of normal recurring adjustments) necessary to state fairly the information in the following unaudited condensed consolidated financial statements of the Company have been included.
 The results of operations for interim periods are not necessarily indicative of the results for the full year.

-5. Use of Estimates - The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosure of certain assets, liabilities and expenses.
+- 5. Principles of Consolidation The Company's unaudited condensed consolidated financial statements include the accounts of its wholly owned subsidiaries.
+All intercompany balances and transactions have been eliminated in consolidation. - 6.
+Use of Estimates The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosure of certain assets, liabilities and expenses.
 The most significant estimates in the Company's financial statements relate to the fair value of assets and liabilities assumed in acquisitions and the fair value of the contingent earnout liability.
 These estimates and assumptions are based on current facts, historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the recording of expenses that are not readily apparent from other sources.
 Actual results may differ materially and adversely from these estimates.
 To the extent there are material differences between the estimates and actual results, the Company's future results of operations will be affected.

-6. Fair Value Measurements and Fair Value of Financial Instruments - The Company follows the guidance in ASC 820 for its financial assets and liabilities that are remeasured and reported at fair value at each reporting period.
+7. Fair Value Measurements and Fair Value of Financial Instruments - The Company follows the guidance in ASC 820 for its financial assets and liabilities that are remeasured and reported at fair value at each reporting period.